chobbledotcom/chobble-site/src/pricing/index.md

 # Pricing

 We believe in transparent pricing.
-Our rate is £100 per hour, and initial consultations are free.
+Our rate is £100 per hour (charged in half-hour increments), and initial consultations are free.

 ## Recent Projects